daudo/weewx-compose-stack/README.md

 ### For Standard WeeWX Users

-If you need only basic WeeWX without the additional services (nginx, GW1000 driver, environment configuration), use the upstream [felddy/weewx-docker](https://github.com/felddy/weewx-docker) repository directly.
+If you need only basic WeeWX without the additional services (nginx, GW1000 driver, environment configuration), use the base image [felddy/weewx-docker](https://github.com/felddy/weewx-docker) repository directly.

 ## Architecture